Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Methods

 \section{Methods}

-Our study design stemmed from observing online backlash among AI companion communities during the GPT-5 update in August 2025---an event that proved fertile ground for discussions on AI companions' agency and autonomy.
-By triangulating across sources \cite{snelson2016qualitative, ayoub2014triangulation}, we obtained in-depth accounts of individuals' lived experiences, supplemented by quantitative analysis of Reddit data and survey responses.
-We describe the three distinct data collection and analysis procedures as follows: (1) a computational analysis of posts from a Reddit community (41,867 posts and comments), (2) a survey comprised of Likert-style and free-form questions (n=43), and (3) semi-structured interviews with individuals with AI companions (n=13).
-All data was collected between October and December 2025, following the Ethics Protocol approved by our institution’s research ethics board\footnote{Protocol number not included for submission}.
+Our study design stemmed from observing online backlash among AI companion communities during the GPT-5 update in August 2025 --- an event that proved fertile ground for discussions on AI companions' agency and autonomy.
+We triangulated~\cite{snelson2016qualitative, ayoub2014triangulation} across three sources: (1) a computational analysis of posts from a Reddit community (41,867 posts and comments), (2) a survey comprised of Likert-style and free-form questions (n=43), and (3) in-depth accounts of individuals with AI companions' lived experiences through semi-structured interviews (n=13).
+Data collection occurred between October and December 2025.
+This study was approved by our institution's research ethics board\footnote{Ethics protocol number \#49424}.